Vincibean/i9100/Instructions.md

 ![](./img/Los54.jpg)
 ![](./img/Los55.jpg)

+## Post Installation
 **Note:** Lineage OS is still being developed for the Galaxy S2 i9100.
 In each version there may be errors or functions not included.

-**Note:** To activate Root, you first have to go to `Settings`, `About phone` and tap the `Build number` 7 times so that the developer options are activated.
+To activate Root, you first have to go to `Settings`, `About phone` and tap the `Build number` 7 times so that the developer options are activated.
 You will find the `Developer options` item in `Settings` directly above `About phone`.
 Open the `Developer options` and scroll down to `Root access`.
 Tap once and select the one you want.
 I have `Apps and ADB`.

 Since you are already there, you can also activate `Android Debugging` (a.k.a.
 USB debugging) and `Advanced restart`.

-Use the micro SD card in the system as `internal storage` and not as mobile storage (to use the SD card in other devices or card readers), because only in this way is there enough memory in the Galaxy S2 to be able to use it really well.
+Use the MicroSD card in the system as `internal storage` and not as mobile storage (to use the SD card in other devices or card readers), because only in this way is there enough memory in the Galaxy S2 to be able to use it really well.
 But be careful, back up the files that are on the SD card, because when connecting to the internal memory, the data on it might be deleted.